Vignesh0810/terraform-aws-dynamodb/README.md

 ```
 IMPORTANT!
 You can define a maximum of 5 local secondary indexes and 5 global secondary indexes per table.
-Maximum autoscaling capacity and threshold default configuration can be overwritten from module or dynamodb/variables.tf
+Maximum autoscaling capacity and threshold default configuration can be overwritten from module or variables.tf
 ```

 ## Examples

-1. Table with hash/sort key, global and local secondary index
+A. Table with hash/sort key, global and local secondary index
-2. Table with only a hash key
+B. Table with only a hash key
-3. Table with hash and sort key
+C. Table with hash and sort key

 ## Features
 * Autoscaling